Farrukhjon/experimental-samples/README.md

 - sql
 - typescript

-In this repository I have pushed some experiments and top projects in my learning curve.
+In this repository I have pushed some experiments and toy projects in my learning curve.
 You can find some solutions arranged by laguages, frameworks and techologies.